EgonOlsen71/webcompiler/README.md

 If you just want to run the compiler, all you need is the moscloud.d64-image in /basic/build/.
 Just mount that in your 64 or copy it onto a physical disk and load "moscloud" to run it.

 If you want to modify the compiler, you'll find the source code in /basic/moscloud.bas.
 While you can run it in the interpreter, it's not advised to do so, because it would be much too slow.
 You can compile it using MOSpeed (or another version of MOSCloud, as it can compile itself).
-To ease that, there a build.cmd script for Windows in the /basic/build-folder.
+To ease that, there's a build.cmd script for Windows in the /basic/build-folder.
 To build it on other platforms, you have to write yourself a similar script or do it all by hand.

 # I want to host my own server